bahnseo/bahnseo.github.io/Keyrium_PrivacyPolicy_v1.0.md

 This Privacy Policy is effective as of the official release date and may be updated in accordance with applicable laws or feature updates.
 - **Published Date**: September 7, 2026
 - **Effective Date**: September 7, 2026 (v1.1.0 Global Release)
-- **Last Revised**: September 19, 2026 (updated to match the App's actual behavior and permission list)
+- **Last Revised**: September 22, 2026 (added entries for the new Keyrium Keyboard system input method feature usable in other apps)